guywyers/openvpn-bundle/README.md

 ```

 Update this file with values appropriate for your setup and run as shown above.
 The program will do a number of consistency checks for its own purpose and exit with an error message if it finds inconsistencies.
 If all goes well, it will produce an xml file, in `outfile ` or on `stdout`.
-This file typically has a `.mobileconfig` extension and can be distributed by email or, if you're on a Mac, with the **iPhone Configuration Utility**.
+This file typically has a `.mobileconfig` extension and can be distributed by email or, if you're on a Mac, installed with the **iPhone Configuration Utility**.

 ### VPN On Demand Configuration

 **openvpn-bundle** supports a limited implementation of iOS VOD profiles. iOS VOD will automatically set up a VPN tunnel when certain criteria or met.
 The implementation done here is a simple "distrust wireless" setup.
 It is activated by adding the `AllowedSSIDS` key to the configuration input.
 The meaning of this key is *"distrust all wireless networks except the ones listed here"*.
 Putting this key without any value instructs iOS to activate the VPN tunnel as soon as your iOS device starts using WiFi.
 Adding a list of networks like `AllowedSSIDS = MyHomeWiFi,CorporateWiFi`will instruct iOS to set up a VPN tunnel when your device is connected to any WiFi except 'MyHomeWiFi' or 'CorporateWiFi'.

 As explained [here](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010206-CH1-SW36), iOS supports other types of rules for activating V.O.D.
-For the moment these are not implemented in openvpn-bundle, but since the program's out is an xml file, you can manually edit that file to implement
+For the moment these are not implemented in openvpn-bundle, but since the program's out is an xml file, you can manually edit that file to implement other combinations of rules.